Photo of Dr. Ryan Limbocker

 ryan.limbocker [at] westpoint.edu

-Dr. Ryan Limbocker earned a B.S. in Chemistry from the University of Kansas (with Honors and Highest Distinction) and a Ph.D. in Chemistry from the University of Cambridge.
+He earned a bachelor's degree in chemistry from the University of Kansas (with Honors and Highest Distinction) and a doctorate in chemistry from the University of Cambridge.
 He was a postdoctoral research fellow at Columbia University.

-Cadets in the Protein Biophysics Group have won 4 Goldwater Scholarships, 11 Stamps Scholarships, 1 NSF Graduate Research Fellowship, 1 Rhodes Scholarship, 12 Health Professions Scholarships to attend medical school, and 2 Purdue Military Research Initiative Fellowships.
+Cadets in the Protein Biophysics Group have won four Goldwater Scholarships, 11 Stamps Scholarships, an NSF Graduate Research Fellowship, a Rhodes Scholarship, 12 Health Professions Scholarships to attend medical school, and two Purdue Military Research Initiative Fellowships.

-Outside the lab, Ryan serves as an officer representative for the Army women’s tennis team, a CBSE scholarships representative, and a Senior Associate of the Graduate Scholarship Program.
+Outside the lab, hen serves as an officer representative for the Army women’s tennis team, a CBSE scholarships representative, and a senior associate of the Graduate Scholarship Program.
 He enjoys tennis, yoga, and watching Kansas City sports teams.

 Ph.D., Chemistry - University of Cambridge